SuperBox64/BigNerdRanch-CodingChallenge/README.md

 # Big Nerd Ranch iOS Coding Challenge

 My indepth solution to this coding challenge.
 Original text below.
+That was a very complex and involved test.
+My solution passed the technical interview.
+I don't recommend reusing it, however you may learn a few things along the way.

 Thanks for your interest in joining Big Nerd Ranch!
 This repository has a half- finished app in it.
 There are some bugs, there's missing functionality, and